Dave Wagner anchors the 5, 6 and 11 p.m. newscasts at NBC Charlotte and is host and producer of the weekly political affairs program, "Flashpoint."

 Dave's field anchoring and in-depth reporting have garnered 33 Emmys and four regional Edward R. Murrow Awards.
 His stories have taken him from the 2012 Democratic and Republican National Conventions to the earthquake in Haiti and hurricanes Katrina, Andrew and Hugo.

-In 2012, Dave traveled to the summer Olympics in London to bring home the stories of Carolina athletes.
-He also worked as a correspondent for NBC News Channel bringing the games to NBC television stations nationwide.
-In February, he will continue that role for NBC during the winter Olympics in Sochi, Russia.
+While at NBC Charlotte, Dave has traveled to the Olympics in Sochi, London and Vancouver to bring home the stories of Carolina athletes.
+He has also worked as a correspondent for NBC News Channel, bringing live reports to NBC television stations nationwide.

 Dave enjoys the hunt for a great story.
 His investigation of military recruiters lying to high school students resulted in nationwide changes at military recruiting stations.
 While working for WTSP-TV in Tampa, Dave followed Nazi war criminals who fled the U.S. to Eastern Europe, but continued collecting Social Security checks.
 His investigation resulted in Congress introducing the Nazi Benefits Termination Act.
 Dave's investigation of a headline-grabbing murder and rape prompted the prison release of a wrongly accused father of four and praise from the Innocence Project.

 One of Dave's more memorable stories came a week after his honeymoon when he spent a month behind bars, posing as an inmate, investigating conditions at the Fayette County, Kentucky detention center.

 Dave's passion for storytelling extends beyond the newsroom.
 He produced and directed a documentary for Discovery about Flo and Kay Lyman, the world’s only identical twin sisters known to be autistic savants.
 Dave discovered Flo and Kay when they called him one night at a television station.
 He arranged to have them diagnosed and his 25-year friendship with these amazing sisters continues to this day.